Introducing EDDS

 We’ve only just started, but we already know that every product we evaluate and every education authority that we help will improve outcomes for our children and our school systems.

-Continue reading and learn all there is to know about the smart systems behind our successful business.
+Continue reading and learn about the smart systems behind our successful business.

 The challenge

 In the 21st century an experiment in social selection is taking place all over the world, but it is not one led by governments.
 It is quietly getting underway in our nurseries, our primary and secondary schools, colleges and universities.
 Unregulated, the world’s education technology providers have entered our education systems.
-They are amassing our children’s data, processing it, packaging and selling it in a way that could allow global commercial concerns to polarise and segregate our children into silos – a streamed system that shares worrying features with the social structures of Huxley’s Brave New World.
+They are amassing our children’s data, processing it, packaging and selling it in a way that could allow global commercial concerns to polarise and segregate our children into silos – without the knowledge, consent or awareness of the teachers, parents or children concerned.

-Our children’s fates could be determined by algorithms that pigeon-hole educational populations by socioeconomic group, speed of typing, concentration span, friendship circles and innumerable other meta-tagged data points that will, further down the road, dictate whether they are given a mortgage or get a particular job.
+Our children’s fates could be determined by algorithms that pigeon-hole educational populations by socioeconomic group, speed of typing, concentration span, friendship circles and innumerable other meta-tagged data points that could, further down the road, influence whether they get a particular job or are granted a mortgage.

 This is not tomorrow’s nightmare.
 The foundations are being put in place today.

-At EDDS, our comprehensive evaluation and audit solutions will help education authorities to understand the scale of the problem and intervene and edtech's leading companies to take an ethical stance.
+At EDDS, our comprehensive evaluation and audit solutions will help education authorities to understand the scale of the issues and intervene and guide edtech's leading companies to take an ethical stance.

 For a free consultation, contact us today.